cosbor11/user-asset-translator/README.md

 There are two lambda/cloud functions's total in this implementation, one to collect messages, normalize them into single record json payloads and publish them to queue, and another to consume messages from queue and generate a report file to then upload the report onto s3 or sftp server.

-Cloud Event and Schedulers are helpful because the have built in logging and alerting capibilities (no need to install and setup loggly or machine monitoring tools like sensu, pager duty, promethus, or new relic).
+Cloud Events and Schedulers are helpful because the have built in logging and alerting capibilities (no need to install and setup loggly or machine monitoring tools like sensu, pager duty, promethus, or new relic).
 Also, at any point any of the entry point technologies can be replaced and easily integrated with the existing lambdas and queue flow.

 ## Network Diagram(s)